sirwobin/breakable-if/README.md

 You should structure your code differently instead of using this proof of concept.

-One thing that works particularly well with if is that it returns a value.  iffy will do the same.
-In the library's current form, iffy returns nil if you break which may not be what you want.
-It's trivial to extend iffy-break to specify an iffy return value.
+One thing that works particularly well with if is that it returns a value and iffy will do the same.
+The final value of a then-body or else-body will normally be the return value of iffy.
+If you call iffy-break without a value then iffy will return nil.
+If you call iffy-break with a value, that value will become the value returned by iffy.

 ## Usage